kant/zoo-project/docs/install/download.rst

 Several ways to download the `ZOO-Project <http://zoo-project.org>`_ source code are available and explained in this section.

 .. warning::
-    The ZOO-Project svn is the place where developement happens.
+    The ZOO-Project svn is the place where development happens.
 Checking out svn is the best way to be always up-to-date.